-Kidney Cancer UK and Kidney Cancer Scotland are pleased to be able to offer the UK’s first dedicated Kidney Cancer Counselling service.
+Kidney Cancer UK and Kidney Cancer Scotland are pleased to be able to offer the UK’s first dedicated free Kidney Cancer Counselling service.

 Each caller will have an initial separate assessment to ensure their needs and expectations for counselling are met.